 The current Finance Director is Phil Minton II.
 Mr. Minton has served as Finance Director since April 1, 2022.
-He received a Bachelor's Degree in Accounting from Tennessee Temple University in 1990.
+He received a Bachelor's Degree in Accounting from Tennessee Temple University and Master's in Accountancy from Shorter University.

 Employee Benefits-